 The quote with the document states “Textile machinery and accessories.
 Cloth rollers.
 Specification for connections for automation of roller changing”

 If you do mention in your website or literature that you have approval to EN 13552 I strongly recommend removing it, you do not and could not back it up in court.

 For clarification please look at the actual EN13552 standard by visiting here.

-Heskins will this year will be working on providing more information on the website regarding the anti slip regulations and standards that our products meet to help serve you better.
+Heskins will this year be working on providing more information on the website regarding the anti-slip regulations and standards that our products meet to help serve you better.
 However, our data sheets for our products all feature this information, and you can obtain these by getting in touch with us.